DanieleVT/NumanCalendar/README.md

 /*
  * Get the Numan date in Roman traditional format.
- * For example, Kal.
+ * For example, A Kal.
 Martius IX A.U.C.
  */
 $rdate = $NC->getRomanDate();
 ```